lbrgriffith/rusty-finance/README.md

 - `capm`: Calculates the expected return using the Capital Asset Pricing Model.
 - `loan-payment`: Calculate loan payments, including the monthly payment amount, total interest paid, and the loan payoff date.
 - `break-even-units`: Calculate the number of units a business needs to sell to break even.
+- `dcf`: Calculates the present value of future cash flows, considering the time value of money.

 ## Examples